natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 <mark> You shall experiment with other effectors and their properties as well so that you know what features are supported or suitable for your game idea: some kind of boost, buoyancy, etc. This is what you can use if you try to implement a pinball game with many different **areas** that can affect the kinematics of the ball </mark>.

 ## PhysicsJoint2D
+Another interesting component of Unity's physics engine is the [joints](https://docs.unity3d.com/ScriptReference/Joint2D.html).
+It will safe you so much time if you want to implement any basic joints: hinge, spring, slider, wheel, etc.

 ## Layer
 On the top right hand corner of any GameObject inspector, notice there's a property called `Layer`.
 Just like a Tag, you can create your own Layer.
 It will be used by the Physics engine to determine **who can collide with each other.**